 "You will become a cognitive enterprise," Rometty said in her keynote address on Tuesday.
 "And it will separate the winners and the losers."

 She was talking, of course, to a sea of IBM customers -- many of them companies with data already on IBM's cloud, which Rometty said will eventually have the "greatest impact on business and society."
 But the message was more than Big Blue's intent to gain territory held by bigger cloud players Amazon and Microsoft -- it was that technologies perhaps too often called "disruptive" are gradually becoming what businesses are going to need to compete in a digital marketplace.

-And IBM was there to oblige: There were development tools that allow financial institutions to build cognitive computing applications that "learn" from enormous amounts of data; new capabilities afforded by supercomputer Watson; and a new service that taps the power of blockchain, a massive, shared ledger that forms the basis for digital currency bitcoin.
+And IBM was there to oblige: There were development tools that allow financial institutions to build cognitive computing applications that "learn" from enormous amounts of data; capabilities afforded by supercomputer Watson; and a service that taps the power of blockchain, a massive, shared ledger that forms the basis for digital currency bitcoin.

 Anthony Sardella is the CEO of evolve24, a vendor of predictive analytics software designed to "de-risk" decisions about what technologies to invest in.
-It tracks thousands of new technologies, examining what they do, what industries they might affect and how ready they are for business use.
+It tracks thousands of technologies, examining what they do, what industries they might affect and how ready they are for business use.

 "When should you start pilots and projects to understand [new technologies]?
 How much capital should you allocate?
 Those are all the types of questions that you see technology leaders looking to answer," said Sardella, who spoke on a panel of IBM customers.

 Evolve24's software runs on IBM's cloud; panel moderator and IBM marketing executive David Lapp, in a phrase that no doubt pleased his employer, said Sardella uses "disruptive technologies to track future disruptive technologies."